TO: Administrative File: CAG-00431R

-A detailed account of the methodological principles of study design that the Agency utilizes to assess the relevant literature on a therapeutic or diagnostic item or service for specific conditions can be found in Appendix A.
+A detailed account of the methodological principles of study design that the Agency uses to assess the relevant literature on a therapeutic or diagnostic item or service for specific conditions can be found in Appendix A.

 This section provides a summary of the evidence we considered during our review.
 The evidence reviewed to date includes the peer-reviewed published medical literature on clinical trials and major studies that aim to demonstrate that interventions guided by PET Aꞵ imaging lead to improved health outcomes for patients, including Medicare beneficiaries.

 1. Key Question

 For this NCD reconsideration, CMS initially focused on the following question: